sumeetpalsingh/GERAS2017/README.md

 ## Files contained here are:
 ('Tf' in file names denoted 'Tensorflow', the API used to develop the machine learning framework).

-GERAS_Tf_Zf.html: The report from Rmarkdown detailing the steps used for developing the human pancreatic GERAS.
+GERAS_Tf_Zf.html: The report from Rmarkdown detailing the steps used for developing zebrafish beta-cell GERAS.

-GERAS_Tf_Zf_Final.rds: The GERAS model for human pancreatic cells.
+GERAS_Tf_Zf_Final.rds: The GERAS model for zebrafish beta-cells.

 GERAS_Tf_Hs.html: The report from Rmarkdown detailing the steps used for developing the human pancreatic GERAS.